 That way people can mix and match according to their own needs and preferences.
 Selling them individually also keeps things much clearer behind the scenes of our website so we can focus our energy on the updated and expanded version of the Intermediate Cozy Grammar Course, Levels 1 & 2, currently in production.

 In the meantime, if you'd like to take advantage of our special combo pricing, you'll be able to do so until October 31, 2020.
-You can also use your subscriber discount code to take an additional 10% off.

 I hope this finds you and your family happy, healthy, and safe.